jefs42/libretranslate/README.md

 ```

 ### Translate Text
-Translate a string of text.
+Translate a string of text, or an array of multiple texts.
 A server may or may not have a character limit set.
 For larger texts see Translate File.
 ```php
 // translate text using current default source/target languages
 $translatedText = $translator->translate("My name is jefs42");